 If you’ve paid in for less than two years, your pension would be based on what you had built and wouldn’t include any additional service.
 However, your pension won’t be reduced to account for early payment.

 You’ll also get a tax-free lump sum of three times your pension.

 If you no longer pay in to SAUL when you get ill, you can ask the Trustee to get your pension early.
 You'll get the pension and tax-free lump sum you built up in SAUL inceased between the day you stopped paying in and the day you retire to account for inflation.

 We'll ask for more information about your health from your doctor, and the Trustee may ask you to attend medical examinations after you retire.

 The Trustee could stop your pension if your health improves or you go back to work.
 You can find out more about ill health retirement in our leaflet.

 Serious ill health

-If you're seriously ill, with a life expectancy of less than one year, you may be able to get a tax-free lump sum from SAUL instead of getting your money paid as a pension.
+If you're seriously ill, with a life expectancy of less than one year, you may be able to take all of your benefits as a tax-free lump sum instead of getting your money paid as a pension.